flymin/Hackintosh-Thinkpad-X1-Extreme/README.md

 - [Fixed] For releases prior to commit [#f1fc8ce](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme/commit/f1fc8ce9e9c6eed0708d520e2a6d5e2b6abba95e), I used a auto-reload script to make audio card available everytime I log in.
 However, this may cause a Kernal Panic when wake up from sleep.
 Layout 31 do not need this.
 - [Fixed] ~~Sometiimes headphone may not work after sleep (however, internal speaker can always work well).
 The [ALCPlugFix](https://github.com/goodwin/ALCPlugFix) can be used to fix the issue, see [my modified version](https://github.com/flymin/HackintoshTools-Thinkpad-X1E/tree/master/ALCPlugFix)~~.
 For Catalina, you need to **re**install this if you have installed before.
 - [Fixed] Fan control by [wdde](https://github.com/wdde) in this [issue#45](https://github.com/Errrneist/Hackintosh-Thinkpad-X1-Extreme/issues/45), see [here](https://github.com/flymin/HackintoshTools-Thinkpad-X1E#fan-control) for instructions.
+- [Solved for now] AirPods may not work smmothly after waking up from sleep.
+I don't think it is the problem of AppleALC,  but possibly BlueTooth.
+You can avoid this by turn off Automatic Ear Detection, [see](https://github.com/flymin/Hackintosh-Thinkpad-X1-Extreme/blob/master/IMG/airpods.png).

 ## Add-ons